Enterprise Recon 2.4

 This article covers the following topics:

-Go to NETWORK CONFIGURATION > AGENT MANAGER to see a list of Node Agents on your network.
+Log in to the ER2 Web Console.
+Go to the Settings > Agents > Agent Admin page to see a list of Node Agents on your network.

 |Agent Name||Host name of the Node Agent or Proxy Agent host.|

 |Version||Version of the Agent installed.
 Select the blank option to display only Agent Groups.|